 One qualifier.
 We said you will need “a hive”.
 Right off the bat, think in terms of having more than one hive, either initially or at least very soon after you start.
 We will consider the reasons this is so important in another lesson but it is very prudent to plan from the outset for at least two beehives.

-There are many types of beehive used by beekeepers today.
-But the vast majority of them use one of three types of hive – the Langstroth, the Warre or the Top Bar.
+There are many types of beehives used by beekeepers today.
+But the vast majority of them use one of three types of hives – the Langstroth, the Warre or the Top Bar.
 Even then there are nuances but consider these three hive types as your “prime candidates” for the hive you will eventually purchase.

-One of the main reasons these three types of hive are so popular is that, to varying degrees, they are “modular” and expandable.
+One of the main reasons these three types of hives are so popular is that, to varying degrees, they are “modular” and expandable.

 The Langstroth is a good example, with an easy way to add boxes (often called “supers”) to provide your bees with more space.
 Understanding how much space to provide for your bees and when to expand is an important decision for the beekeeper, so having a hive design that easily supports expansion is key.